 Equipment and workstation

 Time might work against the live sound engineer, but gear doesn’t have to.
 Compared to big studio setups, live mixing boards are typically more simplified.
 Primarily, you want the band or artist to sound great live.
-You aren’t necessarily concerned with recording (unless it’s for a live album/single, etc.).
+You aren’t necessarily concerned with the recording (unless it’s for a live album/single, etc.).
 This means fewer faders per channel and less processing power.

 Acoustics and room